mgarbacz/bucketeer/README.md

 then you can just `python -m bucketeer`

+If you only specify one argument, Bucketeer will default to using the `bucketeer.json`

 _Note: `<` and `>` signify your custom input and shouldn't be included_

 License